France: Architecture

 During the Middle Ages, many fortified castles were built by feudal nobles to mark their powers.
-Some French castles that survived are Chinon, Château d'Angers, the massive Château de Vincennes and the so-called Cathar castles.
+Some French castles that survive are Chinon, Château d'Angers, Château de Vincennes and the Cathar castles.
 During this era, France had been using Romanesque architecture like most of Western Europe.
-Some of the greatest examples of Romanesque churches in France are the Saint Sernin Basilica in Toulouse, the largest Romanesque church in Europe, and the remains of the Cluny Abbey.

-Gothic architecture, originally named Opus Francigenum meaning "French work", was born in Île-de-France and was the first French style of architecture to be copied in all of Europe.
+Gothic architecture, originally named Opus Francigenum meaning "French work", was born in Île-de-France and was the first French style of architecture to be imitated throughout Europe.
 Northern France is the home of some of the most important Gothic cathedrals and basilicas, the first of these being the Saint Denis Basilica (used as the royal necropolis); other important French Gothic cathedrals are Notre-Dame de Chartres and Notre-Dame d'Amiens.
 The kings were crowned in another important Gothic church: Notre-Dame de Reims.
-Aside from churches, Gothic Architecture had been used for many religious palaces, the most important one being the Palais des Papes in Avignon.

 The final victory in the Hundred Years' War marked an important stage in the evolution of French architecture.
 It was the time of the French Renaissance and several artists from Italy were invited to the French court; many residential palaces were built in the Loire Valley, from 1450 as a first reference the Château de Montsoreau.
-Such residential castles were the Château de Chambord, the Château de Chenonceau, or the Château d'Amboise.
+Examples of such residential castles include the Château de Chambord, the Château de Chenonceau, or the Château d'Amboise.